BenCosbey/Java2.0Learning/README.md

       API is used found on line 6 listed below apiUrl = 'https://pokeapi.co/api/v2/pokemon/?limit=150';

-      Main take away is how to use an API and display the information in another window through java instead of using HTML and CSS only.
+      Main take away is how to use an API and display the information on the site using .js